 So, why would anyone have unclaimed property?
-Many people don’t actually realize that they have it.
+In most cases, it is because many people don’t actually realize that they have it.
 Perhaps they divorced and were never informed of money owed to them.
 Sometimes people start funds in someone else’s names and never get a chance to tell them.
 And, of course, some of the money could be an inheritance from a long lost relative.
 Occasionally, banks lose track of true owners of bonds, which can take a long time to sort out.
-To date, an estimated one out of ten residents or businesses in this state has unclaimed property.
+To date, an estimated one out of ten residents or businesses in the state of Alabama has unclaimed money or property.

-Over $165 million has been successfully paid out to rightful owners and/or heirs to date.
-In Jefferson County alone, there have been 61,785 claims to date, most of which has gone to the city of Birmingham.
+Because of the department’s diligence, over $165 million has been successfully paid out to rightful owners and/or heirs in Alabama to date.
+In Jefferson County alone, there have been 61,785 claims, most of which has gone to the city of Birmingham.
 The average amount per claim in Birmingham was $1,664.20 in 2008-2009.
+These amounts can really change the fortunes of Alabama citizens, helping them pay off debts or even keep up with the mortgage.
 Despite the active efforts of the Unclaimed Property Division, however there is still $373 million left unpaid in the entire state to date.

 Unclaimed Alabama property formerly held in another state is now kept in protective custody.
 At this point in time, Alabama is doing everything it can to protect assets it obtained from other states that couldn’t be paid to rightful owners.
 The Department of Treasury’s Unclaimed Property program claims that its mission is to “reunite assets with legal owners” and that it “accepts responsibility” for the division’s actions and services.